M66B/FairEmail/FAQ.md

 For the correct settings, see [here](https://help.yahoo.com/kb/SLN4075.html).

+To authorize a Yahoo! account you will need to create a third-party app password.
+Please see [here](https://help.yahoo.com/kb/generate-third-party-passwords-sln15241.html) for the instructions.

 You might need to enable "*less secure sign in*" for "*outdated*" apps, see [here](https://help.yahoo.com/kb/grant-temporary-access-outdated-apps-account-settings-sln27791.html) for more information.
 You can directly access this setting [here](https://login.yahoo.com/account/security#less-secure-apps).

 If you enable "*less secure sign in*", you should use a [strong password](https://en.wikipedia.org/wiki/Password_strength) for your Yahoo! account, which is a good idea anyway.
 Note that using the [standard](https://tools.ietf.org/html/rfc3501) IMAP protocol in itself is not less secure and not outdated.

-Depending on the age of your Yahoo! account you need to create a third-party app password.
-Please see [here](https://help.yahoo.com/kb/generate-third-party-passwords-sln15241.html) for the instructions.

 <br />